-Back in September 2017, one Twitter user informed the world that she was "suckin dick while my man plays 2K."
-At first glance, it seemed like she was boasting about some video game foreplay, but no. She later clarified, "LMAO y'all thought i meant my mans dick????? fohhh."
-Months later, I can't stop thinking about this silly Tweet, and what it says about the combination of video games and sex.
+Back in September 2017, one Twitter user informed the world that she was “suckin dick while my man plays 2K.”
+At first glance, it seemed like she was boasting about some video game foreplay, but no. She later clarified, “LMAO y’all thought i meant my mans dick????? fohhh.”
+I’m still thinking about this silly Tweet, and what it says about the combination of video games and sex.

-Since that fateful TMI, "suckin dick while my man plays 2K" became an ongoing joke online, functioning as a framework for an absurd type of fake out shitpost.
+After that fateful TMI, “suckin dick while my man plays 2K” became a joke online, functioning as a framework for an absurd type of fake out shitpost.